 The term KYC goes beyond the simple identification process, such as the identity card.
-It is the Due Diligence process that BoC performs to identify its clients and ascertain relevant information pertinent to doing financial business with them.
+It is the Due Diligence process that the Bank performs to identify its clients and ascertain relevant information pertinent to doing financial business with them.
 The main components are the following:

 - a.
-Customer Acceptance Policy As per BoC's Customer Acceptance Policy, BoC recognizes that the evaluation of a customer's risk is fundamental in BoC's effort to prevent and suppress money laundering, terrorist financing and other illegal activities.
-Hence, BoC has defined: - i. a list of persons (physical and/or legal), accounts or transactions that are not accepted by BoC, - ii. a list of parameters/criteria which are considered by the automated AML scorecard to determine the risk level of prospect and current customers, - iii. a list of people classified as High-Risk Customers (physical and/or legal) in accordance with the requirements of the Central Bank AML Directive.
-For those people and for persons classified by the AML scorecard as high risk, special authorization from Senior Management is required prior to the establishment of any business relationship. - iv. a list of conditions under which a business relationship with an existing client is terminated.
-BoC has also developed policies and procedures that provide for enhanced due diligence for high and significant risk customers, in accordance with the provisions of the Law 188(I) 2007 and all amendments that followed and the 5th edition of the Central Bank of Cyprus Directive for the prevention of Money Laundering and Terrorist financing. - b.
-Customer Identification The identification of the customer includes the collection of all relevant documents and information that result not only in the identity of the customer, and subsequently the ultimate beneficial owner, but additionally in the creation of the economic profile of the customer including the nature of its business activities (KYCB).
+Customer Acceptance Policy As per the Bank's Customer Acceptance Policy, the Bank recognizes that the evaluation of a customer's risk is fundamental in the Bank's effort to prevent and suppress money laundering, terrorist financing and other illegal activities.
+Hence, the Bank has defined: - i. a list of persons (physical and/or legal), accounts or transactions that are not accepted by the Bank, - ii. a list of parameters/criteria which are taken into account by the automated AML scorecard to determine the risk level of prospect and current customers, - iii. a list of people classified as High-Risk Customers (physical and/or legal) in accordance with the requirements of the Central Bank AML Directive.
+For those people and for persons classified by the AML scorecard as high risk, special authorization from Senior Management is required prior to the establishment of any business relationship. - iv. a list of conditions under which a business relationship with an existing client must be terminated.

+The Bank has also developed policies and procedures that provide for enhanced due diligence for high and significant risk customers, in accordance with the provisions of the Law 188(I) 2007 and all amendments that followed and the 5th edition of the Central Bank of Cyprus Directive for the prevention of Money Laundering and Terrorist financing.

+- b.
+Customer Identification The identification of the customer includes the collection of all relevant documents and information that will result not only in the identity of the customer, and subsequently the ultimate beneficial owner, but additionally in the creation of the economic profile of the customer including the nature of its business activities (KYCB).
 At this stage, the customer is filtered against known lists to establish whether this customer is under any sanctions or has any negative press information or is a Politically Exposed Person. - c.
-Continuous/On-going Monitoring The customers and their accounts are continuously monitored using BoC's AML systems, as well as through the adherence to relevant procedures to identify unusual or suspicious transactions and where necessary report these to the authorities. - d.
+Continuous/On-going Monitoring The customers and their accounts are continuously monitored through the use of the Bank's AML systems, as well as through the adherence to relevant procedures to identify unusual or suspicious transactions and where necessary report these to the authorities. - d.
 AML Risk Management KYC and KYCB procedures include measures such as, adequate monitoring systems and controls, close monitoring, regular review process, segregation of duties, staff training and specialized AML systems.